cschaffner/ITNuggets/README.md

 # ITNuggets
-material surrounding the talk "Nuggets of Shannon Information Theory" given by Christian Schaffner at MCH2022
+material surrounding the talk "Nuggets of Shannon Information Theory" given by Christian Schaffner at MCH2022.

 # Folders
-+ presentation contains the Powerpoint presentation
++ *presentation* contains the Powerpoint presentation, and the downloaded video of juggling Shannon
++ *notebooks* contains the main ITNuggets.ipynb Jupyter notebook and related material
++ *articles* contains Shannon's original article

 ## Consulted material & Attributions